pivoting

 Spanish

-Word pivot is considered rare in modern English.
+Word pivoting is considered rare in modern English.

 It appears most frequently in magazine texts and less often in other writings.